-2022/23 Budget Summary and Long Term Financial Sustainability
+2022/23 Budget Summary

-The 2022-23 draft operating budget forecasts income of \$109.7 million and operating expenses of \$106.6 million.
-When we take away the \$3.4 million in capital grants and contributions (money we receive from the Federal and State Governments for capital projects) we have an operating deficit of \$0.3 million.
+The 2022-23 draft operating budget forecasts income of \$109.1 million and operating expenses of \$106.8million.
+When we take away the \$3.4 million in capital grants and contributions (money we receive from the Federal and State Governments for capital projects) we have an operating deficit of \$1.1 million.
 We exclude the capital grants and contributions because they can only be used on capital projects, i.e. not on Council's day to day expenses.
 Our budget also includes a Capital Works program of \$16.6 million.

-With a forecast deficit position, Council is forecasting an Operating Performance ratio in 2022/23 of -0.05% which is below the Office of Local Government (OLG) benchmark of greater than 0%.
+With a forecast deficit position, Council is forecasting an Operating Performance ratio in 2022/23 of-0.84% which is below the Office of Local Government (OLG) benchmark of greater than 0%.
+Whilst the forecast Operating Performance ratio for 2022/23 is below the OLG benchmark, it represents a significant improvement on the ratio over the past couple of financial years.

 The utilisation of cash reserves has enabled us to maintain our levels of service to the community and to deliver on our priority projects and maintenance of public assets.
 It has also enabled us to minimise the impact of the deficit position on Council's working funds with an anticipated working funds surplus for the year of \$50k.
-However this position is not sustainable in the longer term and we have taken proactive action to improve our financial position during in 2020-21 and 2021-22 which has improved our budget position and reduced our budget deficit by \$3.8million from \$4.1million in 2021-22 to \$0.3million in 2022-23.
-This included:
+However, as noted in the Quarterly Budget Review reports and at Councillor Budget Briefings this position is not sustainable in the longer term and we have taken further proactive action to improve our financial position in the 2022/23 budget through the following actions: